Mercery: Religious and social change: The livery company for general merchants

-The merchant trade guild would form into a livery company, which comprises London's most ancient and trade associations.
+The merchant trade guild would form into a livery company, which comprises London's most ancient trade associations.
 The Worshipful Company of Mercers was formed by men and women of the same trade and functioned in a social and religious manner to benefit its members.

 Sir Rowland Hill, repeatedly master of the Worshipful Company of Mercers was Lord Mayor, privy councillor, statesman, scholar, merchant and philanthropist who also coordinated the Geneva Bible translation.

 The English Reformation in the 16th century created great social and economic upheaval for the Worshipful Company of Mercers.
-The mercers sought to benefit from the turmoil of the period and acquired one of many religious buildings dissolved by Henry VIII and gave a plead of fealty to the Protestant cause of the head of the Church being led by the king.
+The mercers sought to benefit from the turmoil of the period and acquired one of many religious buildings dissolved by Henry VIII and gave a plea of fealty to the Protestant cause of the head of the Church being led by the king.
 Before power held by the clergy was transferred over to the aristocratic class of society, wherein powerful mercers had bureaucratic power to ensure a monopoly on the trade of silk—effectively displacing merchants who sought to sell their wares independently from the company.

-These changes in religion were quickly adapted to by the mass of mercers, due to their nature of their trade—these young men would travel abroad to markets overseas and become more receptive to change and as a result easily influenced and accepting of new ideas.
+These changes in religion were quickly adapted to by the mass of mercers, due to the nature of their trade—these young men would travel abroad to markets overseas and become more receptive to change and as a result easily influenced and accepting of new ideas.

 Prosperity of the mercery in 15th century

 The prosperity for a merchant during this period was high.
 Their overseas trade was expanding, and they controlled the distribution of their goods to England's provinces.
-A greater merchant could seek to break himself from the ranks of artisans and shopkeepers to serve to an exclusive class of customers.
+A great merchant could seek to break himself from the ranks of artisans and shopkeepers to serve to an exclusive class of customers.

 During this period more mercers ascended from mere 'merchants' to aristocracy as they ascended their class as their fortune grew—into influential positions such as aldermen and mayors, wherein municipalities had significant power in the Middle Ages.
 Although the livery company for mercers still had discriminatory policies that benefitted those more senior, prosperity was within reach for all ranks to strive towards now more so ever than any other period of the company.

 This success for the common mercer can be attributed to the flourishing overseas trade that the Worshipful Company of Mercers engaged in, particularly in regions such as Northwestern Europe.
 The percentage of cloth exports of London mercers during that time was no less than 30%, and more importantly the company controlled the competition tightly—other merchants who attempted to sell materials such as silk, linen, fustian, wool and other piece goods independently.